Issues & Insights

 “The United States owes roughly $2 billion to the organization’s regular budget on top of another $2.2 billion for peacekeeping missions, a portion of which has accrued over decades – far and away more than any other country that is in arrears,” reports Politico.

-And what has the U.S. gained, as the largest contributor — the American taxpayer generously provides 70% of the U.N.’s budget — from the criminal-infested organization?
+And what has the U.S. gained, as the largest contributor — the American taxpayer generously provides 22% of the U.N.’s regular budget and about 26% of the peacekeeping budget — from the criminal-infested organization?
 Headaches … and worse.

 More than six decades ago, American historian and journalist William Henry Chamberlin noted that the U.N., then not even 20 years old, had “a distinctly bad influence on American foreign policy,” with member states drawing the U.S. “into vendettas and one-sided positions which conform neither with principles of elementary justice nor with America’s own interests.”